RJRC ADVISORY BOARD MEMBERS

 Professor of Sociology, Ryerson University

-Patrizia Albanese, interim chair of the Department of Criminal Justice and Criminology at Ryerson University, is currently doing SSHRC-funded research on the child care needs and arrangements of employed mothers in rural Quebec and Ontario.
-Dr. Albanese is a widely published scholar whose research interests also include the well-being of youth in Canadian Forces families, how child care is depicted in Canadian newspapers, the intergenerational transmission of problem gambling, and immigrant children.
-Dr. Albanese, the current president of the Canadian Sociology Association and a member of the Ryerson Research Ethics Board, received her BA at the University of Western Ontario, MA and PhD in sociology at the University of Toronto.
+Patrizia Albanese is a member of the Ryerson Research Ethics Board and past president of the Canadian Sociology Association.
+She is currently researching how child care is depicted in Canadian newspapers with Ryerson School of Journalism associate chair Ann Rauhala.
+Dr. Albanese is a widely published scholar whose research interests also include the child care needs and arrangements of employed mothers in rural Quebec and Ontario, the well-being of youth in Canadian Forces families, how child care is depicted in Canadian newspapers, the intergenerational transmission of problem gambling, and immigrant children.
+Dr. Albanese received her BA at the University of Western Ontario and her MA and PhD in sociology at the University of Toronto.

-Derek Chezzi’s team connects brands and consumers in unique ways through Postmedia news brands, managing a suite of award-winning community products recognized for their innovative approach to engagement.
+Derek Chezzi is a media and digital strategy expert who works with Edelman Canada to connect brands and consumers in unique ways using the power of storytelling.
+Prior to this, Mr. Chezzi was director of engagement services at Postmedia Network Inc., managing a suite of award-winning community products recognized for their innovative approach to engagement.
 Their roster includes Gastropost, Capital Ideas, Everywear, Shuffle & Roll and Reading Society.
-Prior to Postmedia, Mr. Chezzi was editor-in-chief at Yahoo Canada.
-He spent eight years at Yahoo working with teams locally and internationally often on emerging editorial products as the company expanded its editorial content mandate.
-He enjoys supporting media talent development having spent time as an instructor and advisor for journalism programs at the university and college level.
+Mr. Chezzi was also editor-in-chief at Yahoo Canada.
+He spent eight years at Yahoo working with teams locally and internationally, often on emerging editorial products as the company expanded its editorial content mandate.
+He has supported media talent development as an instructor and advisory for journalism programs at the university and college level.

 Dr. Charles Davis